 Families who fall into higher income brackets pay a somewhat higher rate (approximately $100-$150 more depending on session length).
-All of the extra revenue we earn this way will go to support more sustainable pay for our longtime session staff, who are so much of what makes NBTSC come alive afresh each time.
+The extra revenue we earn this way goes to support more sustainable pay for our longtime session staff, who are so much of what makes NBTSC come alive afresh each time.

 If your family earns